-The upper school arts curriculum provides an opportunity for students to explore in-depth their chosen discipline.
-Starting in ninth grade, students may choose their arts course from Drawing & Painting, Mixed Media, Photography, and Design for Publication.
-Drawing and painting students gain mastery and further refine their artistic vision as they explore a variety of techniques, media, genre and subject matter.
-In mixed media, students explore, experiment, create, combine and manipulate various media and techniques as they develop their own personal style.
-Photography classes provide a broad base for exploration as well as an introduction to the historical and contemporary applications of the art.
-Introductory students learn the fundamentals of the single lens reflex camera, film development, and darkroom use while advance photography students learn to marry that traditional methodology with the digital world through the digital single lens reflex camera and digital darkroom.
-In design, students learn the techniques and methods used in the professional graphic design market, while exploring their creative use of the art.
+The upper school art curriculum allows students to explore their chosen discipline in-depth.
+Starting in ninth grade, students may choose their arts course from Drawing & Painting, Photography, and Design for Publication.
+Drawing and Painting students gain mastery and further refine their artistic vision as they explore various techniques, media, genres, and subject matter.
+Traditional and contemporary media emphasize the creative process with concept development, research, artmaking, revision, and assessment.
+Photography classes provide a broad base for exploration and an introduction to the historical and contemporary applications of the art.
+Introductory students learn the fundamentals of the single-lens reflex camera, film development, and darkroom use, while advanced photography students combine traditional methodology with the digital world.
+In design, students learn the techniques and methods used in the professional graphic design market while exploring their creative use of the art.

-Spring Arts Exhibition
+Spring Arts Exhibition and Community Arts Show